About the project

 As part of our commitment to a sustainable future, City of Port Phillip has a longstanding partnership with the EcoCentre who have operated out of the former curator’s residence in the St Kilda Botanical Gardens.

-Over the past 15 years, the Port Phillip EcoCente has delivered education, programs and services to more than 19,000 participants annually.
+Since 1999, the Port Phillip EcoCente has delivered education, programs and services to more than 19,000 participants annually.
 We are keen for the Eco Centre to continue its great work transforming our community’s understanding of wildlife, waterways and climate change.

 In May 2021, the the Victorian Government announced it would match council’s $2.75 million funding for the redevelopment of the Eco Centre, the delivery of which will provide benefits to the the EcoCentre and the thousands of community members who use its programs and spaces and the visitors who come to our Botanical Gardens.
 We are working collaboratively with the EcoCentre to ensure that the new building will support increased program delivery to the community which will result in improved local waterways and protection for Port Phillip Bay.